paulscherrerinstitute/ADPco/docs/ADPco/ADPco.rst

 ``portName`` is the name for the ADPco port driver

 ``cameraId`` is used to identify which camera to control.
-On Windows it opens the next avialable camera no matter the input.
+If a number < 1000 is given, it opens the next available camera.
- On Linux, the it can be the camera serial number.
+ On Linux,  it can also be the camera serial number.

 ``maxMemory`` is the maximum amount of memory the NDArrayPool is allowed to allocate.
 0 means unlimited.